floatphp/Skeleton/README.md

 composer install
 ```

-## Contributing:

-Please read [CONTRIBUTING.md](https://github.com/floatphp/Classes/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning:

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/floatphp/Classes/tags).

 ## License:

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/floatphp/Classes/blob/master/LICENSE) file for details.

-## ⭐ Support:

-Please give it a Star if you like the project.